 Many thanks once again to everyone who has contacted me over the past year with various things.
 I try to answer everyone, so keep these coming.
 I’m always happy to hear about your research and offer advice wherever I can, and I will get around to publishing everything that’s been sent to me.
 Honest.

-Finally, have a great Christmas and here’s to a prosperous and productive 2020.
+Finally, have a great Christmas and here’s to a prosperous, productive and above all healthy 2021.
 Stay happy and safe.

 And now for a bit of housekeeping

 See the wood and the trees

 We publish everything we have in our fabulous trees, so basically if you can’t find it, we don’t have it.
 With over 20,000 people, 5,000 families, 12,000 sources, and 69,000 image references currently sat in our database, you’ll appreciate the amount of work that has gone into this over the years.

 You can see more in the Close Ancestry Trees.

 We know that everyone in the world is after your hard-earned cash, but if you do feel a donation coming on as a result of your visit here, then please feel free to send it our way.
 It all goes towards the upkeep of the site, for which we charge absolutely nothing.
 So, please help us to keep the site free to use.
 Thanks.

 If you find anything that you think may be of interest to us, then drop us an email at firstname.lastname@example.org

 All our updates are also published to my Twitter feed, @PoetClose.
 So, you can follow me there … if you really have nothing better to do.